Barrio

 Barrio (/es/; lit. 'quarter, neighborhood') is generally defined as each area of a city delimited by functional (e.g., residential, commercial, industrial, etc.), social, architectural or morphological features.
-In Spain, in most of Latin America, and in the Philippines, the term may also be used to officially denote a division of a municipality.
+In Spain, in most of Hispanic America, and in the Philippines, the term may also be used to officially denote a division of a municipality.
 The word barrio is an Arabism, as it is derived from the Arabic word barriyy (بري; 'wild, exterior').